MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 In this article you will learn the following:

-* Create multiple Azure resources from a delimited CSV file.
+* Create multiple Azure resources from parameters received from a delimited CSV file.
 * Use IF..THEN statements to create dependent Azure resources.
 * Log script progress to a local TXT file.

-This sample script has been tested in [Azure Cloud Shell](/azure/cloud-shell/overview) in both Bash and PowerShell environments.
+This sample script has been tested in [Azure Cloud Shell](/azure/cloud-shell/overview) in both Bash and PowerShell environments, and [PowerShell 7](/powershell/scripting/overview).
+Find the CSV and full script in [Azure-samples/azure-cli-samples](https://github.com/Azure-Samples/azure-cli-samples/tree/master/azure-cli/create-azure-resources-at-scale).

-**REMOVE:** This script has also been tested successfully in [PowerShell 7](/powershell/scripting/overview) and [Windows Subsystem for Linux](/windows/wsl/about) (WSL) with Ubuntu 22.04.3 LTS using [Windows Terminal](/windows/terminal/).

 ## Prepare your environment